EstevesAndre/EstevesAndre/README.md

 ### Hi 👋, I'm André Esteves

-Curretnly working as Software Engineer at KAYAK in Berlin
+Curretnly working as Senior Software Engineer at KAYAK in Berlin

 Entusiastic in lots of tech related subjects such:
 - 🔭 Eager for AR & VR tools and devices